Why Data Quality Determines AI Success | Basis

 The Gap Between AI Ambition and Data Readiness

-For all the focus on AI, most organizations are still behind on data readiness.
-Increasing privacy regulations and signal loss have already made first-party data critical, and AI adoption further raises the stakes.
-Clean, consented, and unified data is what powers accurate insights and effective personalization.
+For all the focus on AI (whether generative or agentic), most organizations are still lagging behind when it comes to data readiness.
+A patchwork of state-level privacy regulations and increasing signal loss have already made first-party data critical, and AI adoption further raises the stakes.

-Yet few organizations are currently treating it that way.
-Just 21.4% of industry professionals say first-party data is foundational to their AI efforts, while more than a third admit it plays little or no role.
-That gap between ambition and readiness helps explain why many AI tools underdeliver.
-Until first-party data is prioritized, real impact will be limited.
+Clean, consented, and unified data is what ultimately powers accurate insights and effective personalization.
+Yet few organizations are currently treating it that way: Just 21.4% of industry professionals say first-party data is foundational to their AI efforts, while more than a third admit it plays little or no role.

 Some of the key challenges that hinder marketers’ ability to effectively leverage data are data accuracy and quality, as well as scale and volume of data.
 While most teams have access to large amounts of data, fragmentation prevents them from forming a reliable single view of the customer.
 For example, a travel company might struggle to connect loyalty profiles with search behavior and purchase history.
 Despite having plenty of data, it’s difficult to use and more prone to errors because it’s siloed across platforms and systems.
 AI trained on only one slice of that picture could misread intent, recommending irrelevant offers or overvaluing the wrong audiences.
-Multiply that problem across numerous systems and campaigns, and it’s clear how marketers lose both efficiency and accuracy to data problems.
+Multiply that problem across numerous systems and campaigns, and marketers lose both efficiency and accuracy to data problems.

-Building the Data Foundation for AI Success
+How to Build a Data Foundation for AI Success

 AI delivers its strongest results when it runs on a solid data foundation.
-Brands that prioritize clean, consolidated, and accessible data systems see stronger AI-powered targeting, personalization, and optimizations.
+Advertisers that prioritize clean, consolidated, and accessible data systems see stronger AI-powered targeting, personalization, and optimizations.
 For agencies, reliable data ecosystems fuel creative and strategic outputs that capture the nuances of their clients’ audiences.

 Differentiation in the Age of AI Starts with Data